himselfv/tasks-ig/readme.md

 **A:** Only in Google Tasks backend at the moment.
 Check "Show deleted tasks" in Options.
 To restore a deleted task, simply edit it and save.
 Remember to disable "Show deleted tasks" later; this is a last ditch effort, not a workable mode.

+**Q:** CalDAV account doesn't connect (says something about "error 0" or CORS)

+**A:** Your DAV server [has to support CORS](docs/hosting.md#cors).
+[CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a dubious browser security measure where a server must explicitly allow requests from outside.
+Either configure the server ([here's an example](docs/hosting-cors-htaccess-example.txt)) or put tasks-ig on the same domain and http/https scheme.

 ### License and attribution
 This project uses icons and other resources which might have their separate licenses.
 Please see [LICENSE.txt](LICENSE.txt) for licenses and attribution.